-2023-24 ACADEMIC CALENDAR
+2024-25 ACADEMIC CALENDAR

 The calendar of Webb Institute contains two academic semesters, each separated by a short winter vacation in December and a winter work period of eight weeks.
 Exact dates may vary as much as a week because of calendar variation.

-Freshmen Orientation

-August 13-20 riesiiiieii Orientation

-August 21 Fall Semester Begins

-September 4 Labor Day Holiday

-September 22-24 Family Weekend

-November 20-24 Thanksgiving Recess
+August 13-18 August 19 September 2 September 20-22 November 22-Dec 1 December 6 December 9-13

+January 2-Term February 28

-December 8 Classes End
+December 16

+March 3 April 19-27 May 26 June 21 June 25 Freshmen Orientation Fall Semester Begins Labor Day Holiday Family Weekend Thanksgiving Recess Classes End

-December 11-15 Final Examinations
+Final Examinations

-December 18 Fall Semester Ends
+Fall Semester Ends

+Winter Work

-January 2- February 23 Winter Work Term • Winter Work Term Spring Semester Begins Spring Recess Memorial Day Holiday Commencement Spring Semester Ends
+Spring Semester Begins Spring Recess Memorial Day Holiday Commencement Spring Semester Ends

-August 15-20 GRADUATION AWARDS The Chaffee Memorial Prize was established by the alumni to honor the memory of the late Professor J. Irvin Chaffee, for many years Dean and Resident Manager.
+GRADUATION AWARDS The Chaffee Memorial Prize was established by the alumni to honor the memory of the late Professor J. Irvin Chaffee, for many years Dean and Resident Manager.
 It is awarded to a member of the Senior Class recommended by the Faculty and chosen by the Webb Alumni Association from three candidates selected by the student body who has, during the four years of the course, made the best all-around record, including studies, conduct, athletics, and undergraduate activities generally.
 This prize was first awarded in 1921.
 The American Bureau of Shipping Prize is annually awarded to the member of the graduating class who has obtained the highest general average for the Junior and Senior years.
 This prize was first awarded in 1925.
 The Stevenson Taylor Memorial Prize was established in honor of the late Mr. Stevenson Taylor, an eminent marine engineer and an original trustee of the Institute, who later served many years as President of the Board of Trustees.
 It is awarded by the American Bureau of Shipping, when merited in the opinion of the faculty, to the member of the graduating class who submits the best thesis in any field.
 The prize was first awarded in 1928.
 The Lewis Nixon Memorial Prize for Naval Architecture was established in honor of the late Mr. Lewis Nixon, formerly a member of the Corps of Naval Constructors, United States Navy, and later a prominent naval architect and shipbuilder, who was elected a member of the Board of Trustees in 1896 and served as its President from 1931 to 1940.
 This prize is awarded, when merited in the opinion of the faculty, to the member of the graduating class submitting the best thesis in the field of naval architecture.
 The Lewis Nixon Prize (now Lewis Nixon Memorial Prize) was first awarded in 1932.
-The Samuel D. McComb Memorial Prize was established in honor of the late Samuel D. McComb, graduate of the Webb Institute Class of 1901, who was elected a member of the Board of Trustees in 1925 in which capacity he acted as Vice-President and Chairman of the Education Committee for many years.
+The Samuel D. McComb Memorial Prize was established in honor of the late Samuel D. McComb, graduate of theWebb Institute Class of 1901, who was elected a member of the Board of Trustees in 1925 in which capacity he acted as Vice-President and Chairman of the Education Committee for many years.
 It is awarded to the member of each graduating class who has attained the second highest general average during the junior and senior years.
 The prize was first awarded in 1946.
 The J. Lewis Luckenbach Memorial Prize was established to honor the memory of the late Mr. J. Lewis Luckenbach, for many years a Trustee and President of the Board of Trustees for four years.
 It is awarded annually to that member of the graduating class who has obtained the highest general average for the course.
 This prize was first awarded in 1951.